Last Updated on 9 July, 2021 by Veronica

 Our recommendation is to start north, which is as far away from Las Vegas, and go down south so that the return to Las Vegas is shorter.

 One thing to keep in mind is that internet coverage in Death Valley is quite non-existent.
-My recommendation is that you carry a paper map.
+So my recommendation is that you carry a paper map.
 They’re cheap and can get you out of trouble.

 Are you looking to rent an RV for your trip?
 Check this link for more info!